getampt/docs/websockets.md

 ## Limits

+!!! caution
+WebSocket connection attempts will be rejected with a status code of 403 if your Sandbox Environment is not currently active.
+!!!

 | Environment Type | Burst Limit (concurrent requests) | Rate Limit (messages per second) |
 | ---------------- | --------------------------------- | -------------------------------- |
 | **Sandbox**      | 10                                | 10                               |